 - Possibly played straight by Susan.
 Her time as a male apparently felt little different to being female, to her surprise.
 She also trades uniforms with Tedd, because their school has gender-specific uniforms and they both prefer the opposing gender uniform.

 - Played with by Tedd, whose androgynous looks cause people to assume that he is a girl anyway.
 He developed the genderswapping features on the transformation gun just so that he could actually switch back and forth whenever he wanted to, but mostly because he's a Chivalrous Pervert and proud of it.
+Eventually he is indicated to be gender-fluid, but that he didn't know that was a thing you could be, and just thought his interest in sometimes but not always being a girl was a result of being raised in an environment with regular contact with shapeshifters and eventually having access to the technological ability to switch sexes.

 - Subverted by Grace.
 She has shapeshifting powers anyway and her sense of self has absolutely no ties to outer appearance in any way.